 The footprint of the Columbia University expansion into Manhattanville is greater than that of the World Trade Center.
-And like this development, millions of have been spent on public processes, yet very little is understood about the ultimate fate of current residents that may or may not be able to withstand the economic pressure of these changes.
+And like this development, millions have been spent on public processes.
+Yet, very little is understood about current residents’ ultimate fate that may or may not withstand these changes’ economic pressure.
 Even less is known on whether the lives of vulnerable families and businesses swept up in the process could be decisively altered in any meaningful way, except tragically.
 The capital involved could offer every resident child a guaranteed shot at higher education or equivalent training.
 Is it impossible to see a positive future for residents among the proceeds of these capital investments?
-If not why not?
+If not, why not?

 Regulatory Taking, Columbia University

 In June 2005, the U.S. Supreme Court, in a 5-4 vote, upheld the use of eminent domain by the city of New London, CT.
 (Kelo vs. City of New London) by saying economic development was a public purpose, thereby giving the government the authority to acquire property, affirming decades of previous litigation on this issue, by the end of 2006, thirty-five states enacted eminent domain restrictions and related reform of regulatory takings.
 Also, related initiatives dubbed Kelo-plus and Kelo 3rd Round seek compensation for lost value due to land-use regulation.
 To date, only one effort in Arizona stimulated by Howard Rich, a New York real estate investor and libertarian crusader, has succeeded.

 Community organizations throughout the country are raising money and filing proposed ballot initiatives with their state attorney general that prohibit the use of eminent domain for transferring property from one private entity to another without added protections.
 The eminent domain debate in New York should examine its long history of condemnations for economic development.
 In this light and from a strictly legal perspective, there are three areas rich with potential litigation, including a referendum.